rjakubco/FaFram8/docs/Readme.md

 ### Remote deployment

 Remote deployment can be used for running Fuse/A-MQ instance on remote host.
-It functionality is almost similar to local deployment with some small differences.
+Its functionality is almost similar to local deployment with some small differences.
 The first one is that it doesn't get distribution zip file from maven local repository and it is required to specify **fuse.zip** property.
 This property should be either path to distribution zip present on the remote host or URL for downloading the distribution zip from the net.
 Last difference is that the distribution zip is unzipped to _fafram/${FUSE_NAME}_ folder in the user's home directory on specified machine.
 The whole workflow for remote deployment looks like this:

 	Get zip file from specified fuse.zip property(file or download) Unzip into fafram folder that is created on the remote machine